 Every person who is asked to undergo a drug evaluation test at the police station has the right to speak with a lawyer before agreeing to it.
 You also have a right to remain silent if the police ask you questions.

 If you’ve been involved in an accident while impaired, we can help.
-At Howie, Sacks & Henry, our team of compassionate and professional lawyers have over 40 years of experience handling all manner of personal injury claims.
-Feel free to contact us to learn more – 877-771-7006.
+At Howie, Sacks & Henry, our team of compassionate and professional lawyers have decades of experience handling all manner of personal injury claims.
+Feel free to contact us to learn more - 877-771-7006.